Integration. My passion is integration.

-She’s also finishing her second book, The Priesthood of the Privileged, which examines inequality in the church and offers a theology of privilege.
+She’s also finishing her second book which examines inequality and offers a practical theology of privilege.

 A recent transplant to the South, Christena has fallen in love with the Carolina woods, savors the time she spends on her farm with friends, and is thinking about becoming a Durham Bulls fan.